chriskilding/reconstruct-o-matic/README.md

 1. Install Node.js if necessary from your favorite source.
 2. `cd` into the project folder in a terminal.
 3. Run `npm install` to all the dependencies.
-4. You are ready to run the example server, the unit tests, or to start building your own system using this library.
+4. You are ready to run the example server or the unit tests.

 ## Examples
 An example server has been provided which exposes a socket.io interface on `localhost:3000`; start it by running `npm start`.
 You should be able to connect to this with a compatible socket.io client and start sending skeleton data to it.
 The example server was originally developed using [mocapjs](https://github.com/themasterchef/mocap.js) as the client and the ZigFu browser plugin as the data source.